-When you work with Celerion, you have access to over 100 years of collective hands-on experience from our senior management team.
-Clients receive the CRO industry knowledge required to move past the competition.
+When you work with Celerion, you get access to over 100 years of collective hands-on experience from our senior management team.
+Our CRO industry knowledge and expertise will help you surpass your competition.

 Ms. Rosal is a senior financial executive with extensive business management experience in North America and Europe.
 Most recently, she served as Chief Financial Officer and Vice President of Internal Services for Constructive Technologies Group, an Irvine, California-based consulting and engineering firm.
 Prior to that, Ms. Rosal was Managing Partner and Chief Financial Officer for BioVerum Partners, a healthcare advisory services firm.
-Ms. Rosal has also held Vice President Positions in finance and administration, and business systems and processes at MDS.
+Ms. Rosal has also held Vice President positions at MDS in finance and administration as well as business systems and processes.
 Among her accomplishments, Ms. Rosal led a finance team of 70 professionals worldwide in the consolidation of dispersed operations across 20 countries into a harmonized global business.
 She has developed integrated financial reporting and budgeting tools to improve operations and profitability and implemented pricing structures to achieve desired margins consistent with business targets.
-She holds a Bachelor of Arts degree in Business Economics from University of California, Santa Barbara and is also a Certified Public Accountant (“CPA”) with membership in the American Institute of CPAs, and the California Society of CPAs.
+She holds a B.A. in Business Economics from University of California, Santa Barbara and is also a Certified Public Accountant (CPA) with membership in the American Institute of CPAs and the California Society of CPAs.

 Mr. Bach serves as Vice President of Clinical Research.
-He is responsible for leading the largest global Phase I and IIa clinical operations networks in the industry, and has extensive experience in private and public clinical research environments, and a thorough understanding of the needs and requirements for clients.
+He is responsible for leading the largest global Phase I and IIa clinical operations networks in the industry, has extensive experience in private and public clinical research environments, and has a thorough understanding of the needs and requirements of clients.
 Prior to this role, he was recruited into the role of Clinical Site Director for the Phoenix, AZ facility for MDS Pharma Services to rebuild and reposition for growth.
 Mr. Bach aggressively grew the business, while streamlining operations to deliver high quality service in a timely manner.
-The successful turnaround of this facility led to the expansion of the clinic from a 120 bed facility to a capacity of over 300 beds.
-Mr. Bach led the team for the design and build of the new state-of-the-art clinical research facility, successfully launching it on-time and on-budget.
-Mr. Bach also served as Clinical Operations Manager in Lincoln, NE, where he was responsible for all operational execution, management and conduct of all clinical trials.
-Mr. Bach began his career with MDS Harris in 1998 where he held positions of increasing responsibility, enabling him to gain hands-on experience of all aspects of the business.
+The successful turnaround of this facility led to the expansion of the clinic from a 120-bed facility to over 300 beds.
+Mr. Bach led the team for the design and build of the new state-of-the-art clinical research facility, successfully launching it on time and on budget.
+Mr. Bach also served as Clinical Operations Manager in Lincoln, NE, where he was responsible for operational execution, management and conduct of all clinical trials.
+Mr. Bach began his career with MDS Harris in 1998, where he held positions of increasing responsibility, enabling him to gain hands-on experience in all aspects of the business.

 In addition to serving as an executive board member for Arizona State University Research committee, he is also an active member of the Society of Clinical Research Associates, Arizona Bio Industry Association and the Association of Clinical Research Professionals.
 Mr. Bach holds a B.S. in Biology from the University of Nebraska.

-Dr. Combs has over 20 years’ experience in clinical development and has done extensive research in a variety of areas with publications and presentations on topics focusing in safety, tolerability, pharmacokinetics, and efficacy of new compounds and formulations.
-Dr Combs has specialized in early clinical research for the past 17 years, allowing her to have an in-depth expertise in the scientific and logistical challenges faced by clients.
-She is currently focused on the automation of data delivery and innovative study designs including adaptive trials, to accelerate drug development.
+Dr. Combs has over 20 years’ experience in clinical development and has done extensive research in a variety of areas, with publications and presentations on topics focusing in safety, tolerability, pharmacokinetics, and efficacy of new compounds and formulations.
+Dr. Combs has specialized in early clinical research for the past 17 years, giving her in-depth expertise in the scientific and logistical challenges faced by clients.
+She is currently focused on the automation of data delivery and innovative study designs, including adaptive trials, to accelerate drug development.

 Dr. Combs joined MDS Harris in 1997 and held positions of increasing responsibility in biostatistics and pharmacokinetics before leading the Global Clinical Pharmacology Sciences department at MDS Pharma Services.

 Previously in her career, Dr. Combs was a member of the research team at the University of Iowa Clinical Trials Data Management Center, where she participated in the planning, analysis, and interpretation of several Phase III clinical trials.
-Dr. Combs holds Master’s and PhD Degrees in Biostatistics from the University of Iowa, as well as a Bachelor of Science degree in Mathematics and Statistics from the University of Nebraska at Kearney.
+Dr. Combs holds an M.S. and Ph.D. in Biostatistics from the University of Iowa, as well as a B.S. in Mathematics and Statistics from the University of Nebraska at Kearney.